TWelk/E-CommerceBackEnd/ReadMe.md

 - [Credits](#credits)
 - [License](#license)
 ## Installation
 To install, clone the repo and use npm i to install packages.
-Follow my youtube video for more instructions.
+Follow my demonstration video below for more instructions.
 ## Usage
 Once installed, use mysql to source the database and then use node server.js to start the server.
 You can use Insomnia from there to test and create data.
 ## Testing
 I used Insamina to test the backend structure and routes when using the GET, POST, PUT, and DELETE functions.
+To help walk you through more testing please follow my demonstration video below for more.
 ## Credits
 TWelk
 ## License